Reviews You Can Rely On

 Credit: Abriah Wofford

-We have researched and compared over 60 different bread machines since 2019.
-This year, we bought the 7 most compelling appliances currently on the market for hands-on testing to determine which contender is the best baker.
-We made hundreds of loaves of white, wheat, gluten-free, and yeast-free bread to see how each machine kneaded different doughs and how evenly they baked.
+We made hundreds of loaves of white, wheat, gluten-free, and yeast-free bread to test how well this selection of bread machines kneaded different doughs and how evenly they baked.
 We evaluated how well these machines distributed solids like chocolate chips and how customizable they are to make your own recipe.
-Whether you want the freshest white bread to make a sandwich, an easy way to make banana bread or cake, or are looking for a way to cut down on gluten in your diet; there's a bread machine we've tested that can fit your lifestyle and budget.
+Whether you want the freshest white bread to make a sandwich, an easy way to make banana bread or cake, or are looking for a way to cut down on gluten in your diet, there's a bread machine we've tested that can fit your lifestyle and budget.

-We've tested a huge array of kitchen appliances so that you can up your home chef skills.
-We have reviews on the best food dehydrators, ice cream makers, and soda makers.
+We've also tested other fun kitchen appliances like the best food dehydrators, ice cream makers, top-ranked blenders.
 And for anyone looking to venture into artisanal bread baking, we've even compared the top dutch ovens to help you perfect your craft.
-There is a wide selection of tools to help you take care of your home both in and out of the kitchen, we put together a list of the best home appliances to help you find the right ones for you.

 $190 List